dappforce/subsocial-docs/docs/basics/lightpaper/architecture/PostsAndSpaces.md

 - Accounts on Twitter and Instagram,
 - Channels on YouTube,
 - Servers on Discord,
-- Forums on Discourse.
+- Forums on Discourse,
+- Subreddits on Reddit.

 **Posts** are similar to:

-- Posts on Facebook and Instagram,
+- Posts on Facebook, Instagram, and Reddit,
 - Articles on Medium,
 - Tweets on Twitter
 - Videos on Youtube.